 Mixpanel offers a free ‘core analytics’ version with the usual storage limitations.
 The full-featured version costs $999 a year.

 Airtable is an all-in-one collaboration platform that fulfills basic CRM features but is based on flexible spreadsheet functionality.
 It synchronizes workflow and has a range of analytic, organizational, and communications features.

 The software puts a premium on creativity and personalization.
 Layout and workflow can be endlessly tweaked and customized.
 Instead of just text and numbers, tables can be filled with lists, photos, and more.

 Radar, a ‘contact relationship management’ platform, was developed by a team with a creative agency background.
-It’s designed for businesses where talent morphs from project to project, providing a single space for organizing specialist freelance talent.
+It’s designed for businesses where talent morphs from project-to-project, providing a single space for organizing specialist freelance workers.

 Radar emphasizes network-sharing across your business.
 It has a lot of potential applications, from managing freelancers to running a music label to handling photo shoots, film productions, and building up model agency rosters.

 Dazed, for example, is currently using Radar for production—handling hiring and coordination of stylists, makeup artists, and art directors.
 Vice has two different Radar accounts, one for production and another for influencers they work with for brand partnerships.

 Then there’s Milanote, which comes off as something like a cross between a mood board and a project management tool.
 Visually oriented and adaptable, it’s designed to appeal specifically to creatives.